ducandu/MaRLEnE/README.md

 # Unreal

-Having your project client compiled in your shared `/vagrant` directory, use `Vagrantfile-Unreal` to start and provision the vagrant environment passing environment parameter, as in example below:
+Having your project client compiled in your shared `/vagrant` directory, use `Vagrantfile-unreal` to start and provision the vagrant environment passing environment parameter, as in example below:

 ```
 $ VAGRANT_VAGRANTFILE=Vagrantfile-unreal PROJECT_NAME='MyProject' vagrant up